Your debt-to-income ratio is crucial, especially when you apply for a mortgage, home equity loan, or another large personal loan.

 When applying for a major loan like a mortgage, you also need to add in the expected monthly payment for your new loan or mortgage.
 That’s the percentage your lender looks at to determine whether your DTI meets their qualifications.

 Let’s go back to the example above.
 Your current mortgage is $1,200 but you want to move into a larger home that would bring your monthly mortgage payment to $1,500.
 That increases your monthly obligations to $1,825 and your DTI ratio to 45%.

 What is included in debt-to-income ratio?

 The downside is that credit reports can take a month or more to update new information.
-So if you made a large payment on one of your credit cards a week before applying for your mortgage, that new balance might not be reflected on the credit report pulled by your lender.
+Your lender might not see the updated balance on your credit report if you made a large payment on a credit card a week before applying for a mortgage.

 Luckily, you can request a rapid rescore, which updates your credit report within just a few business days.
 Your lender pays for the cost of the rescore and you benefit from having a low and accurate debt balance for your DTI ratio.

-Your lender will also ask you to verify your monthly income with documentation such as pay stubs and bank statements.
-You’ll also need to submit at least two years of W-2s and/or tax returns.
+Your lender will also ask you to verify your gross monthly income with documentation such as pay stubs and bank statements.
+You’ll also need to submit at least two years of W-2s and tax returns.

 Does your DTI affect your credit?

 It doesn’t directly affect your credit scores because your credit report doesn’t contain any information on your earnings.
-But just like your credit score, your DTI contributes to whether or not your loan application will be approved, so it’s an equally important number.
+But just like your credit score, your DTI contributes to whether your loan application will be approved, so it’s just as important.